7 Expert Tips to Pass the NREMT Psychomotor Exam

 3. Ask for updated vitals as needed.

-When you get tested at the Patient Assessment Trauma and Medical Stations, it’s easy to get stressed out and lose your train of thought.
+When you get tested at the EMT trauma assessment and EMT medical assessment stations, it’s easy to get stressed out and lose your train of thought.

 If you feel stuck or become unsure of what to do next, you can ask for patient vital signs.